 The issue of gender pay equality in Elmbridge Borough Council is not to do with differences in pay rates for work of equal value but is entirely related to the numbers of roles that typically attract women which leads to a higher distribution of women in lower graded jobs who often work part time.
 To a degree this is inevitable in an organisation where the majority of employees are women, but it does illustrate the importance of our work to ensure women have the prospects and ability to secure higher graded roles across the organisation.
-The Council has given a commitment to pay all employees (including apprentices) the Real Living Wage.
+The Council has developed and launched its People Strategy which provides room for growth and has given a commitment to pay all employees (including apprentices) the Real Living Wage.